keskival/polymer-redux/README.md

 b) It is demonstrated as a warning example of how bad it looks when this is done.

+As mentioned, I tested Webpack with Polymer also here, and got to the conclusion that it's not a good idea to mix Webpack with Polymer.

 # Usage

 `npm install`